Cart

 Signature malts and their impact

 If hops are the rock star of IPAs, then malt is the brewmaster behind the scenes, the one that builds the entire backbone of a beer .
-In amber beers, it’s not just a supporting role; it’s the star.
-It’s the one that determines the color, the texture, and those unique flavors that make all the difference.
+In amber beers, it's not just a supporting character: it's the star.
+It's what determines the color, texture, and those unique flavors that make all the difference.

 The malts that make all the difference

-Caramünch malt, which is found in particular in the Stirling , brings those notes of lightly toasted caramel that give their pleasant roundness.
-Munich goes further: it reinforces the structure of the beer with a touch of baked bread and cereals, while boosting the color.
+Caramünch malt, which is found in particular in the Stirling brings those lightly roasted caramel notes that give it its lovely roundness.
+Munich goes further: it reinforces the beer's structure with a touch of baked bread and cereals, while boosting the color.
 And then there are those special little malts, like the Biscuit found in Estafette , which adds a hint of hazelnut or golden bread crust.

-Of course, it's all about the dosage .
-Too much of these malts and the beer becomes a liquid pudding.
-Not enough, and you end up with something tasteless.
-It's this clever balance that makes all the magic of good amber beers: they know how to be rich without being overwhelming, warm without being stifling.
+Of course, it's all a question of dosage .
+Too much of these malts and the beer becomes a runny pudding.
+Not enough, and you end up with something bland.
+It's this delicate balance that makes good amber beers so magical: they can be rich without being overwhelming, warm without being stifling.

 Amber beers today: between tradition and renewal